agoriani7/Cuff-TIME-Nerve-Stimulation-Comparison/README.md

 - Tripolar stimulation
 - Multipolar stimulation

-The simulations are used to investigate electric potentiql penetration, current density distribution, fascicle selectivity, and stimulation efficiency.
+The simulations are used to investigate electric potential penetration, current density distribution, fascicle selectivity, and stimulation efficiency.

 ---